 We keep a respectful distance…

 Here we see American Avocets, Oystercatchers, Rails, Godwits, short and Long-billed Dowitchers.
 Shorebirds Galore.
-Many first sightings for me, and so much beauty that I can hardly stand it.
+Many first sightings for me, and so much beauty I can hardly stand it.

 Some peeps fly over the ocean waves.